kmgallahan/Style-as-Code/docs/EditorConfigs/selection.md

 * You'll need or want to invest time reviewing the best practices to make changes to rule configurations

-## Use the .NET Core Runtime or Rosyln Compiler EditorConfig
+## Use the .NET Core Runtime or Rosyln Compiler EditorConfigs

 [.NET Core Runtime EditorConfig](https://github.com/dotnet/runtime/blob/master/.editorconfig)